-1. The discovery of false or misleading information regarding the applicant or the described event activities on this application will result in the rejection of the application, revocation of approval of use of the park property and / or denial of future request to access park property.
+1. The discovery of false or misleading information regarding the applicant or the described event activities or attendance on this application will result in the rejection of approval of use on the park property and denial of future request to access park property.

-3. Permits will not be granted to any vendor with a past due balance to Metro Parks or Metro Park Police.
+2. Permits will not be granted to any event with a past due balance to Metro Parks or Metro Park Police.
 Past due balances must be paid in full, without exception, before new applications will be accepted.
-A deposit may be required on fees associated with new events.

-4. It is the permit holder's responsibility to immediately contact Park Police once an event date has been approved by Metro Parks staff.
-Permit holders must hire Park Police officers or hire an approved security company to provide an action plan for the event that is preapproved by the Park Police or their designee. (b.)
-Park Police have the right to determine the suitability of any firm providing protection for an event; (c.) will be given the first right of refusal for any event held on park property.
+4. is the permit holder's responsibility to immediately contact Park Police once an event date has been approved by Metropolitan Board of Parks & Recreation.
+The contact information will be provided by Parks.
+Parks may determine that permit holders must hire Park Police officers or hire an approved security company to provide an action plan for the event no later 14 days before event.
+Event action plan must be preapproved by the Park Police or their designee. (b.)
+Park Police have the right to determine the suitability of any firm providing protection for an event on Parks property.